Home > Our Services > Community Development > LAIT > Safety and Welfare

 Even if you have already reported it through other channels, you can report it here, to allow the Irish Network Against Racism to monitor reports of racist incidents in a variety of different settings.

-For further information on INAR (the Irish Network Against Racism) and the work they do please visit their website INAR (the Irish Network Against Racism)
+For further information on INAR (Irish Network Against Racism) and the work they do please visit their website INAR (the Irish Network Against Racism)